Frequently Asked Questions

 What opportunities are there to study abroad?

+44% of students had an international experience or studied abroad (2017).
 Samford has a Study Centre in London.
 Samford students can also be found studying in Morocco, France, Spain, Germany, Brazil, Costa Rica, Hong Kong and more.
 If there's a place you want to go, we can probably set up something for you!
-Over 500 students study in 15 countries every academic year.

 What are the average GPA and SAT/ACT test scores?